A basic understanding of Reiki is that it balances or rebalances a person on all levels: physically, psychologically and spiritually.

 What Reiki reveals is that there’s a pure awareness which is not based on thoughts and emotions.
 This awareness isn’t only intelligent, it is Intelligence.
 When spiritual awareness is cultivated as an ongoing inquiry, the degree of attachment to bad news, worry and fear is not as strong.
 The locus of our identity becomes much broader, more inclusive; there are greater possibilities and the ability to engage these possibilities.

 When there’s clinging to thoughts and emotions that are either self-generated or in response to external stimuli and information, our wisdom and intelligence become trapped and unavailable.
-So does our potential and the range of available possibilities.

 What works better is to move from a reaction to a response, and also move from contraction to spaciousness.
 Being in reactive mode keeps stress hormones cycling through our system which leads to burnout and more serious complications.
 Being contracted means we’re in shut-down mode; we’re unavailable to ourselves and our inner resources are unavailable to us.

 If already involved with Reiki, this reactivity usually doesn’t take place.
 If not involved with Reiki, then Reiki can bring us into responsive mode and engender spaciousness.
-Reiki also empowers us to find and take seriously our substantial inner resources, one of which is the potential of healing.
+Reiki also empowers us to find and take seriously our substantial inner resources, one of which is the power of healing.

 We live in a results-oriented, largely black and white world.
 Reiki spirituality (healing) helps change our orientation to an abiding view, a view that outlasts a disease or even a lifetime.